modelica/fmi-standard.org/_posts/2017-10-18-modelica-strategy-meeting-lund.md

 ---
-title: Modelica Association Strategy Meeting in Lund (Sweden).
+title: Modelica Association Strategy Meeting in Lund (Sweden)
-date: 2017-10-18 00:00:00 Z
-categories:
+categories: [news]
-- news
+layout: post
 ---

 On October 17th, 2017, the Modelica Association (MA) Board and other